MalgoCoder54/malgocoder54.github.io/_posts/2024-01-17-metaprompting.md

 ### Meta-Prompting toolbox

 Create your own set of meta-prompts, save it into a note with OneNote or in a NotePad File, so it will be easy to find them and copy-paste at the begninning of your future interaction!
-Follow this link to have a set of meta-prompts that you can download!
+Follow this link to have a set of meta-prompts for a start!

 [Open the Prompt Menù](https://malgocoder54.github.io/assets/meta_prompt/meta-prompts.html)